Maleek23/Embedded-Systems-II---AoA-of-Multidirectional-Audio-System/README.md

 ## Software Development
 ### Audio Processing Requirements
-- Implement cross-correlation algorithms for precise TDoA calculations necessary for accurate AoA determination.
+- Implement cross-correlation algorithms for precise Time Difference of Arrival (TDoA) calculations necessary for accurate AoA determination.

 ### Cross-correlation for TDoA Calculation
 - Calculate the cross-correlation between signals received at different microphones to derive the TDoA.